 |Title:||Head Men's Basketball Coach|

-Following a successful 15-year playing career in the NBA, Marshall has been an assistant coach at both the NCAA Division I and professional levels.
-Marshall most recently helped the University at Buffalo advance to the NCAA tournament for a second straight year in 2015-16.
+Following a successful 15-year playing career in the NBA, Marshall served as an assistant coach at both the NCAA Division I and professional levels.
+Before taking charge of the Blue Devils, Marshall was on the staff at the University at Buffalo and helped the program advance to the NCAA tournament for a second straight year in 2015-16.

 Marshall and the Bulls reached the NCAA Tournament in 2015-16 after becoming the first team in 14 years to repeat as Mid-American Conference champions.
 Marshall handled duties as the recruiting coordinator and player development in helping Buffalo post a 20-15 overall record this past season.
 His work with the squad resulted in four student-athletes earning postseason All-MAC, All-Freshman and All-Defensive Team recognition.